 If the UE is registered to a network which supports ATSSS and the UE requests to establish a new PDU session the UE may allow the network to upgrade the requested PDU session to an MA PDU session.
 In order to allow the network to upgrade the requested PDU session to an MA PDU session, the UE shall set "MA PDU session network upgrade allowed" in the MA PDU session information IE and shall set the request type to "initial request" in the UL NAS TRANSPORT message.
 If the UE is registered to a network which does not support ATSSS, the UE shall not perform the procedure to allow the network to upgrade the requested PDU session to an MA PDU session.

+NOTE 5: If the UE requested DNN corresponds to an LADN DNN, the AMF cannont forword the MA PDU session information IE to the SMF.

 If the UE is registered to a network which supports ATSSS, the UE may request to establish an MA PDU session.
 If the UE requests to establish an MA PDU session, the UE shall set the request type to "MA PDU request" in the UL NAS TRANSPORT message.
 If the UE is registered to a network which does not support ATSSS, the UE shall not request to establish an MA PDU session.

 When the UE is registered over both 3GPP access and non-3GPP access in the same PLMN and the UE requests to establish a new MA PDU session, the UE may provide an S-NSSAI in the UL NAS TRANSPORT message only if the S-NSSAI is included in the allowed NSSAIs of both accesses.